Flubber (franchise): Critical and public response

-Themepark attraction
+Theme park attraction

 In 1999, the theme of Journey into Imagination was changed and re-titled to include Figment.
 The ride features Dr. Nigel Channing, from Honey, I Shrunk the Audience!, who "hosts" an area known as the Imagination Institute.
 The story states that Channing's grandfather established the institute, while the area features references to Dr. Philip Brainard from Flubber, as well as Wayne Szalinski from the Honey, I Shrunk the Kids franchise and Dean Higgins (Joe Flynn's role in the Dexter Riley films).
 Walt Disney and Thomas Edison also make an appearance.